eigr/eigr.github.io/eigr_io/docs/projects-spawn/spawn-introduction.md

 to allow a heterogeneous layer of communication between different services which can, in turn, be implemented in any language that supports the gRPC protocol.

-The Spawn protocol itself is described [here](https://github.com/eigr-labs/spawn/blob/main/apps/protos/priv/protos/eigr/functions/protocol/actors/protocol.proto).
+The Spawn protocol itself is described [here](/protodocs/eigr/functions/protocol/actors/protocol.proto/) and as [*.proto](https://github.com/eigr-labs/spawn/blob/main/apps/protos/priv/protos/eigr/functions/protocol/actors/protocol.proto) file.

 ## Installation